Sharkaw/bujoapp/README.md

 ## Setting up the project

-1. Run in terminal `npm install`
+1. Run in terminal `npm install --save dev prisma`
 2. Create local PostgresSQL database.
 3. Place your database credentials to .env.
-You can use .env-example as a base `cp .env.example .env`
+You can use .env.example as a base `cp .env.example .env`
-4. Run in terminal `npx prisma init --datasource-provider postgresql`
+4. Run in terminal `npx prisma generate`
 5. Run in terminal `npx prisma migrate dev`
-6. Run in terminal `npx prisma generate`
-7. Run in terminal `npm run build`
+6. Run in terminal `npm run build`

 ### Making changing in Prisma schema